MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/load-testing-rest-readme.md

 new Error("Error in polling file Validation" + ex.message); //polling timed out }

-if (fileUploadPoller.getOperationState().status != "succeeded" && fileValidateResult)
+if (fileValidatePoller.getOperationState().status != "succeeded" && fileValidateResult)
   throw new Error(
     "There is some issue in validation, please make sure uploaded file is a valid JMX." + fileValidateResult.body.validationFailureDetails